zoeskan/MCB185/unit0-setup.md

 | 13  |  0D | carriage return (CR)

-If you are using a Windows text editor (e.g. Notepad++) it may be set up to insert Windows-style line ending (CRLF) rather the Unix-style (LF).
+If you are using a Windows text editor (e.g. Notepad++) it may be set up to insert Windows-style line ending (CRLF) rather than Unix-style (LF).
 It's a good idea to change your editor defaults to LF.

 ### Formatting Plain Text ###